 (iii) Any Elderly Development (including Elderly in a Rural Area) proposing more than 70 percent two-bedroom Units.

 (2) Development Size Limitations.
 The minimum Development size is 16 Units.
-New Construction or Adaptive Reuse Developments in Rural Areas are limited to a maximum of 80 Units.
+New Construction or Adaptive Reuse Developments in Rural Areas are limited to a maximum of 80 total Units.
 Other Developments do not have a limitation as to the maximum number of Units.

 (3) Rehabilitation Costs.
-Developments involving Rehabilitation must establish a scope of work that will substantially improve the interiors of all units and exterior deferred maintenance.
-The minimum Rehabilitation amounts identified in subparagraphs (A) – (C) of this paragraph must be maintained through the issuance of IRS Forms 8609.
+Developments involving Rehabilitation must establish a scope of work that will substantially improve the interiors of all units and exterior deferred maintenance and meet the minimum Rehabilitation amounts identified in subparagraphs (A) – (C) of this paragraph.
+Such amounts must be maintained through the issuance of IRS Forms 8609.
+For Developments with multiple buildings that have varying placed in service dates, the earliest date will be used for purposes of establishing the minimum Rehabilitation amounts.

 (A) For Housing Tax Credit Developments under the USDA Set-Aside the minimum Rehabilitation will involve at least $25,000 per Unit in Building Costs and Site Work;